+Ste Action

+p

-Step Action 1 Save the current version first.
+1 Save the current version first.

 This is important, because the Package is completely deleted during the import process.
 If necessary, manually update the Version Control system.
 2 Get the required Package version from the Version Control system.
 3 Select the Package to reload.

-Select the 'Package Control | Load package from file' menu option to import the previous version.
+4 Select the 'Package Control Load package from file' menu option to import the previous version.
 Enterprise Architect deletes the Controlled Package and restores the previous version.